raymondxu/java-workshop/README.md

 <a id="wrappers"></a>
 ### 1.4 Wrappers

-Some things in Java such as generics require objects.
-For example, when we want to create an ArrayList, we have to specify what type of object will be stored in the ArrayList
+Sometimes we need objects.
+For example, when we want to create an ArrayList, we have to specify what type of object will be stored in the ArrayList.

 ```java
 ArrayList<Integer> myList = new ArrayList<Integer>();